 Both the G5X and the G9X have zoom lenses build in.
 The G5X has a 24-100mm f/1.8-2.8 optic and the G9X offers a 28-84mm f/2.0-4.9 (focal lengths in full frame equivalent terms).
 Hence, the G5X provides a wider angle of view at the short end, as well as more tele-photo reach at the long end than the G9X.
 The G5X offers the faster maximum aperture.

 The G5X is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the G9X has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G9X was succeeded by the Canon G9 X Mark II.

 So what is the bottom line?
-Which of the two cameras – the Canon G5 X or the Canon G9 X – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+Is the Canon G5 X better than the Canon G9 X or vice versa?
+Below is a summary of the relative strengths of each of the two contestants.

 - Easier framing: Has an electronic viewfinder for image framing and settings control.